-The development of highly specialized fertility techniques have permit us to develop safer and more successful embryo creation, testing, and storage.
+The development of highly specialized fertility techniques has permitedt us to develop safer and more successful embryo creation, testing, and storage.
 Individuals with many genetic diseases have the ability of testing their embryos before an embryo is transferred (preimplantation diagnosis).
 However, advances in science have not always been in pair with both national and internationally sociologic development and law.
-This has created an unequal differential in opportunities around the world where this techniques are available.
-More, over the cost involved is often a major impediment in the pursue of couple in their wishes for parenthood.
+This has created an unequal differential in opportunities around the world where these techniques are available.
+More, over the cost involved is often a major impediment for a couple’s wish to pursue parenthood.

 Since there is not only one, or a more acceptable way to build a family, it is important to understand the individual pros & cons, and the various degrees of complexity of the each option.
 Briefly, here are some of the current major choices for nontraditional parenting:

 - ADOPTION/FOSTERING: Adoption and fostering having available for a long time, all across the world, and have permitted for children to have a family where there was none.
 In adoption a new family will assume care of the child, while in fostering will be only temporary solution.
-There is often a long and laborious process of screen the potential new family that does or should not discriminated against of race, religion, or sexual orientation.
-It is often a very heavy bureaucratic process that is varies immensely in their time-line from months to years.
+Although there is often a long and laborious process of screening the potential new family, you should not be discriminated against of race, religion, or sexual orientation.
+It is often a very heavy bureaucratic process that varies immensely in time-line from months to years.

 - CO-PARENTING: Co-parenting results from an agreement between two parents that work together to raise a child even though they are not living together, or do not wish to be in a conventional relationship.
 These arrangements are seen common among gay and lesbian parents that team up to parent the child together.
 This can be a complicated process needing frequently of legal guidance.